FastyBird/viera-connector/docs/Home.md

  > y
 ```

-Now that all newly discovered devices have been found, they are available in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) system and can be utilized.
+Now that all newly discovered televisions have been found, they are available in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) system and can be utilized.

 If some televisions require PIN code authentication you will be prompted if you want to pair these televisions.
 If you do not finish this pairing you will not be able to fully control this televisions.